saisk8/Neural-Networks/Assignment-1/readme.txt

 Note:
 1. Run all the cells in order from top to bottom to produce the correct results.
 2. Please note that the weight w0, is the bais term for the entire implementation.
+3. The Notebook was converted using an open source converter hence, the indentation is messed up.

 Submission details:
 Reg No: 18MCMT28 (M.tech CS)